KATBlackCoder/Femat/ROADMAP.md

 ### **Phase 2: Core Content & Static Pages**

-With the foundation in place, this phase focuses on building the essential static pages that form the backbone of the site.
+With the foundation in place, this phase focuses on building the essential static pages that form the backbone of the site. **Note: These pages are implemented directly as Vue/Nuxt pages/components, not using Nuxt Content or Markdown.**

-*   [ ] **Content Modeling:** Define the structure for basic pages within the `content/` directory.
-*   [ ] **Homepage:** Develop the homepage with key sections (hero, news highlights, quick links).
 *   [ ] **Static Pages:** Build the primary static pages:
     *   [ ] About FEMAT (`/about`)
     *   [ ] Contact Us (`/contact`)
-*   [ ] **Internationalization:** Populate the `locales/` files with the necessary translations for all static content and UI elements.
+*   [x] **Homepage:** Develop the homepage with key sections (hero, news highlights, quick links, and image carousels).
+    *   [x] Added `CarouselSection.vue` component in `components/layout/` for modular, reusable image galleries.
+    *   [x] Integrated two CarouselSection components side by side on the homepage, supporting dynamic titles and image arrays via props, and using `<NuxtImg>` for optimized images.
 *   [ ] **Basic SEO:** Implement initial meta tags (title, description) for all pages created in this phase.

 ---

 ### **Phase 3: Dynamic Features - News & Events**

-This phase brings the site to life with dynamic content, focusing on news and upcoming events.
+This phase brings the site to life with dynamic content, and is where **Nuxt Content** is introduced for the first time.
+All news and events will be managed via Markdown files in the `content/` directory.

-*   [ ] **Content Schema:** Define the frontmatter schema for `news` and `events` content types.
+*   [ ] **Content Modeling:** Define the frontmatter schema and structure for `news` and `events` content types in the `content/` directory.
 *   [ ] **List Views:** Create the main listing pages:
     *   [ ] News Feed (`/news`)
     *   [ ] Events List (`/events`)